 Goal: Social Shares

 A good social media strategy supports your blog by keeping your content top of mind, engaging with your readers or customers and taking advantage of the many paths people may take to find your website.

 A BuzzSumo analysis found that articles between 3,000 and 10,000 words were shared most often, with 8,859 shares on average.
-Articles that were 1,000 words or shorter got fewer than 5,000 shares on average.
+A shorter blog post of about 1,000 words or fewer got less than 5,000 shares on average.
 Buffer similarly found that blog posts that were 2,500 or more words received vastly more social shares than those under 2,000 words.

 A unique aspect of social media shares is the fact that people often don’t read the articles before they share – at least not in their entirety.
-One study found that 59 percent of people don’t click on article links before sharing them on social media.
+One study found that 59% of people don’t click on article links before sharing them on social media.